RxLaboratory/Duik/src-docs/duik/docs/create-structures.md

 # Create structures

+!!! warning
+    Never duplicate nor copy and paste _Structures_ in After Effects, always create new _Structures_ or use the [_Duplicate_](structure-tools.md#duplicate-structures) button in the _Structures_ panel of Duik.

+    Internal unique identifiers are associated with the _Structures_, which won't be updated when you copy or duplicate the _Structures_ in After Effects.
+The [_Auto-rig_](autorig.md) and other rigging tools in Duik need these identifiers to work correctly and may fail if they are not set properly.
+The [_Duplicate_](structure-tools.md#duplicate-structures) tool does this.

 ## ![Icon](https://github.com/Rainbox-dev/DuAEF_Duik/raw/master/docs/media/wiki/icons/w32_human_r.png) Hominoid

 This tool will create *[Structures](structures.md)* for a complete hominoid with a spine, two legs and two arms, using the settings of the individual limbs set in the *[Structures](structures.md)* panel.